HamiltonMultimedia/hello-world/README.md

 New capabilities from learned processes and procedures.
 I have doubters already, they don't know that they will soon join the long list of previous doubters who are now regretful that they ever doubted me.

-If people knew the challenges I've had to overcome to get to this point
+If people only knew the challenges I've had to overcome to get to this point maybe they'd understand why I'm the way I am.